Irina85-code/OfficeDocs-Support/Teams/phone-system/direct-routing/microsoft-sip-response-codes-488.md

 - Microsoft response code: **531052**
 - SIP response code: **488**
 - Suggested actions:
-  - SBC sent SIP message with SDP that has a connection address of 0.0.0.0.
+  - SBC sent a SIP message with SDP that has a connection address of 0.0.0.0.
 This is not supported by Microsoft SIP stack.
 For more information about deviations from the RFCs, see [Direct Routing - Deviations from the RFCs](https://learn.microsoft.com/en-us/microsoftteams/direct-routing-protocols#deviations-from-the-rfcs).